Visit Pepperstone74-89% of retail investor accounts lose money when trading CFDs

 - The commissions charged by the broker

-Below our curated list of the best fast execution forex brokers, with details of speed of execution, features and characteristics.
+Below is our curated list and review of the best fast-execution forex brokers, with details of speed of execution, features and characteristics.

 What is order execution speed in forex trading?